 Emphasis gives prominence to part of a design.
 A focal point is a compositional device used to create emphasis.
-Both emphasis and focal point are used to attract attention and increase visual and conceptual impact. (emphasis by Isolation, emphasis by Placement, emphasis through Contrast).
+Both emphasis and focal point are used to attract attention and increase visual and conceptual impact.

-A principle of art that's difficult to summarize in words.
+Rhythm is difficult to summarize in words.
 Assuming that you've picked up on a rhythm in music before, take what you heard with your ears and try to translate that to something you'd see with your eyes.
 Rhythm, in art, is a visual beat.
 A pattern has rhythm, but not all rhythm is patterned.
 For example, the colors of a piece can convey rhythm, by making your eyes travel from one component to another.
 Lines can produce rhythm by implying movement.
 Forms, too, can cause rhythm by the ways in which they're placed one next to the other.